sgibson91/ssi-fellowship/ssi-script.md

 #### Slide 8

-The Turing also has a plan to join the federation and host a Hub on Azure.
+As well as maintaining the Google cluster, I have also won a proposal to host a third Hub at the Turing on Azure.
 Stay tuned!

 #### Slide 9